 making of scrolls, which remained the main medium for written text until

 the invention of the first codices between 100 and 200 CE

 The First Codices

-section of folded pages, stab-sewn, often with no cover.
+of a single section of folded pages, stab-sewn, often with no cover.

 - By 800CE codices evolved into multi-section books with several sections